knmnyn/cs3244-2210/_pages/projects.md

 feedback.
 After the project proposal, you will be assigned a contact TA that you can use as a resource for questions and advice.

-In Weeks 8-9, the staff will meet with all teams for the only mandatory consultation.
+In Weeks 7-8, the staff will meet with all teams for a first, mandatory consultation.
 Your team will need to prepare a short presentation deck to present to the staff about the progress of your project.
 Based on your team’s interest and the staff’s opinion on